LaurenceKuhl/Mercedes_Thompson/README.md

 Trigger a GitHub action for CI
 I added a Github action to automatically lint my python code.
 I will try to add a github action to see if pre-commit has been run as well.

+### data classes

+Data classes in Python are a concise way to create classes primarily used for storing data with minimal boilerplate code.
+Introduced in Python 3.7 via the @dataclass decorator, they automatically generate special methods like __init__, __repr__, and __eq__ based on class attributes.
+Data classes make it easy to define immutable or mutable objects with default values and type annotations.
+They are ideal for modeling simple data structures without needing to manually write standard methods.
+This leads to cleaner, more readable, and maintainable code.

 ## Days

 Here i keep track of my days just to hold myself accountable!